deviea8/atl-wdi-9/object_oriented_programming/interview_questions.md

 The ability to get a desired result out of an interface while employing a variety of different implementations under the hood.
 Ultimately, the end result is not tied to a specific implementation - there is flexibility.

 - **What is a "base class", "sub-class", and "super class"?**
--Base class: Generic class applying to that 'level'
+- Base class: Generic class applying to that 'level'
--Sub-class: Class that exists below that level (child element) -Super class: Can use this to inherit from an 'ancestor'
+- Sub-class: Class that exists below that level (child element)
+- Super class: Can use this to inherit from an 'ancestor'